dt2014/COMP90024_Team10/README.md

 This repository contains the source code for COMP90024 Project of team10.

 ##Directory Structure
-These are the componets in the project:
+These are six components in the project:

 - Ansible script
 - Twitter Harvester for Search API